 (4) Computations must show no net loss of floodplain storage for two-year, ten-year, 50-year, and 100-year storm events.
-That is, the post-development two-year floodplain storage along a stream shall be the same as two-year pre-development floodplain storage along a stream shall be the same as ten-year pre-development ten-year floodplain storage along a stream shall be the same as ten-year pre-development floodplain storage along the stream within the property limits, the post-development floodplain storage along the stream within the property limits, and so on.
+That is, the post-development two-year floodplain storage along a stream shall be the same as two-year pre-development floodplain storage along a stream shall be the same as ten-year pre-development ten-year floodplain storage along a stream shall be the same as ten-year pre-development floodplain storage along a stream shall be the same as ten-year pre-development floodplain storage along the stream within the property limits, and so on.